Q: Is this LTR class for beginners? What is the cost?

-SCRC offers a Novice class required of all those who finished LTR / or who have minimal rowing experience or those who have not rowed in a long time and need a technical refresher period.
+SCRC offer Novice sessions required of all those who finished LTR or who have minimal rowing experience or those who have not rowed in a long time and need a technical refresher period.

 No rowers escape carrying their rowing shell down and up from the water to the boathouse.

 Hows your balance?
-You will push the boat up overhead before slowly rolling the boat to your waste and then squatting down to place it in the bay.
+You will push the boat up overhead before slowly rolling the boat to your waste and then squatting down to place it in the water.